mbeale0/Unity3D-CodeMash-Workshop/README.md

 As long as there is time, the last lab will involve uploading a build of our game to Itch.io, so to save time, go ahead and register for a (free) account now: https://itch.io/register

 ### Unity
-This will be done using Unity 2021.3.6.
-You will have to create an account with Unity, just follow the prompts when they appear.
+This will be done using Unity 6.0 (6000.0.58f2).
+You will have to create af ree account with Unity, just follow the prompts when they appear.
-Since this is the basics, any version should work, but it is better to have the same version.
+Since this is the basics, any version should work, but it is better to have the same version, at least version 6.
 Follow the instructions [here](https://github.com/mbeale0/Unity3D-CodeMash-Workhop/blob/master/installation.md) to install Unity.

 ### IDE
 You will also need something to edit the code.
 If you followed the above steps, VS Community should be installed, which is the _recommended_ IDE to use, as the process to install is much more streamlined and will include more autocomplete features out of the box.